-With the average time spent on Facebook lasting 38 minutes per day (that’s a long time!), knowing how to make a good impression, engage with a user, and have the right content in front of them at the right time will help you make the most of the platform.
-Not only do you want to prospect new families, but you also want to engage with current families, effectively reach alumni, and nurture your followers with strategic content.
+With the average time spent on Facebook lasting 34 minutes per day (Hootsuite), understanding how to effectively engage with your community — by offering the right content at the right time — will help you make the most of the platform.
+Not only do you want to prospect new families, but you also want to engage with current families, reach alumni, and nurture your followers with strategic content.
 In order to make the most of the time your families are spending on the platform, here is a round-up of best practices schools should follow for building brand awareness and earning engagement.

-The first step to truly understanding how to use Facebook is knowing the difference between personal profiles and business pages.
+The first step to truly understanding how to use Facebook is knowing the difference between personal profiles and Business Pages.
 It’s best practice for schools to set up a Facebook Business Page to interact with Facebook users.
 However, you will need a personal Facebook page to be able to create a Business Page, as individual users act as admins for the page.
-Here are some steps to set up your page if you haven’t done so already are:
+Here are some steps to set up your page:

 - Select Business or Brand

-- The Page Name should be name of school or district
+- The Page Name should be the name of your school or district

 - The category “Education” should be selected to automatically optimize the page

-- Upload your school’s profile photo (logo), cover photo or video (campus/campus life), and add additional information.
-It is really important to make sure your profile picture is your school’s logo on all social media accounts.
+- Upload your school’s profile photo (your logo), cover photo or video (featuring your campus or campus life), and additional information.
+It is recommended that your profile picture be your school’s logo on all social media accounts.
 This makes it recognizable, trustworthy, and cohesive across your accounts.

 By incorporating the right images, you can really build a nice “branded” Facebook page, like Dare County Schools.

-From there, you’re ready to start posting content and engaging followers!
-Building out an effective content strategy can help you organize your ideas, and ensure you’re providing relevant content for all your visitors.
+From there, you’re ready to start posting content and engaging with followers!
+Building out an effective content strategy can help you organize your ideas and ensure you’re providing relevant content for all your visitors.

-Facebook favors user-to-user content over content that comes from a business, which means users are seeing more content from their friends and family than from businesses (like schools).
+Facebook favors user-to-user content over content that comes from a business, which means users are seeing more content from their friends and family than from schools.